jadenjjack/Youtube-clone/README.md

 https://youtu.be/aa6ESqZsOyg

 # YouTube-clone
-Use html structure and CSS styling to recreate the YouTube homepage
+Generated working YouTube prototype using HTML and CSS methodologies to enhance user experience.

 # Built With
 HTML